ppbbalcer/3cgj/README.txt

-What Shall We Do Now
+What Shall We Do Now - Revenge of the GM
 README file

 This is PRE ALPHA RELEASE.

-To run game double click onto executable.
+To run game double click onto executable (Windows) or build it yourself (Linux).

 You can also make your own levels by creating new files in the Resources/levels folder.